riga/tfdeploy/README.md

 # tfdeploy

-Deploy [tensorflow](https://www.tensorflow.org) graphs for *insanely-fast* model evaluation and export to *tensorflow-less* environments running [numpy](http://www.numpy.org).
+Deploy [tensorflow](https://www.tensorflow.org) graphs for *insanely-fast* evaluation and export to *tensorflow-less* environments running [numpy](http://www.numpy.org).

 ## Why?

 Working with tensorflow is awesome.
 Installing tensorflow on old OS's like SL6 isn't.
-This is quite a problem when you want to deploy your trained model to one of those machines.
+This is quite a problem when you want to deploy your trained model to such a machine.

 tfdeploy solves this problem while only requiring numpy.
 It is a single file with less then 150 lines of core code, so you can easily copy it into your project.
 In addition, tfdeploy is [*way faster*](#performance) than using tensorflow's ``Tensor.eval``.